 I decided to use a rice cooker method since it’s a standard electric appliance if you cook Japanese or Asian food frequently.

 Steamer: Traditionally, glutinous rice is steamed in a steamer because it’s considered the best way.
-You would rinse and soak the rinsed glutinous rice in water overnight, put the rice in a cheesecloth, place inside the steamer, and steam for 30 minutes.
+You would rinse and soak the rinsed glutinous rice in water overnight, put the rice in cheesecloth, place it inside the steamer, and steam for 30 minutes.

 Instant Pot: You can use your Instant Pot if you have one.
 Soak the glutinous rice for 1 hour after rinsing, high-pressure cook for 5 minutes, and natural release for 15 minutes.

 Pot on Stove: Rinse the glutinous rice, soak for 10 minutes, then put the rice and water in the pot.
 Start with high heat, and once boiling, mix the rice once and put the lid on.
-Turn the heat down to the lowest heat and cook for 8-10 minutes.
+Turn the heat down to the lowest setting and cook for 8-10 minutes.
 Remove from the heat and let it steam for 10-15 minutes.

 Step 2: “Knead” and “Pound” Using a Stand Mixer

 At this step, you will need a few things:

 - A KitchenAid® stand mixer – Professional series (This is the only appliance that I’ve tried making mochi successfully many times)

 - Silicone spatula (A flexible silicone spatula is easy to scrape down the mochi in the stand mixer)

 - A 2-cup measuring cup for soaking the spatula